 To most, Gold Sail had become known only for the launch of a hedge fund, however, by June 15 and 21, the partners launched Gold Sail Ventures and Gold Sail Real Estate.
 As a result, the firm was able to cater to the investment needs of their investors as well as diversify the firm's own assets.
 From the beginning, the team had planned to expand the firm in phases and had hinted to these plans for several months.

 With the launch of the hedge fund, real estate, and venture capital divisions all in full swing, one of the most hectic months for the team was undoubtedly July.
 During this month, the partners took turns between running daily operations in the office and traveling around the country to meet with investors, advisors, and institutions.
 Several of these trips included meetings in Providence, New York City, Chicago, Charlotte, Louisville, and Melbourne Beach, where staying with friends, family, and Airbnb helped to minimize expenses.

-As the summer began to come to a conclusion in August and September, two of the youngest partners, Knowlton and Garatoni, headed back to class.
-At this point, the firm started to lay the groundwork for the next phase of Gold Sail which included a private equity division, Gold Sail Equities, and a management consulting division, Gold Sail Strategies.
-Both subsidiaries were launched on September 12 and are expected to have a more prominent role in 2017.
-Yet, the team has already begun to introduce Gold Sail Strategies to Lafayette and Purdue where they are seeking to provide consulting services to small business and start-ups.
+As the summer of 2016 began to come to a conclusion, the firm started to lay the groundwork for the next phase of Gold Sail which included a private equity division, Gold Sail Equities, and a management consulting division, Gold Sail Strategies.
+Both subsidiaries were launched on September 12, 2016, and have been able assist the growth of local start-ups within the Purdue community throughout 2017.